Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Wake Forest and its opponents have combined to put up more than 66.5 points in four of nine games this season.
+- Wake Forest's games this season have gone over 66.5 points four of nine times.

 - Saturday's total is 9.3 points lower than the two team's combined 75.8 points per game average.

-- The 43.7 combined points per game that these two squads have allowed this season are 22.8 fewer than the 66.5 total in this contest.
+- The 43.7 combined points per game that these two squads have allowed this season are 22.8 fewer than the 66.5 over/under in this contest.

 - The Demon Deacons and their opponents score an average of 64.6 points per game, 1.9 fewer than Saturday's total.